buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 The origins of the Owlbear are a subject of debate among scholars of monstrous creatures.
 Most of them agree that it was a Wizard, in the past, who created the first specimen by combining a bear with a giant owl; perhaps as an experiment on some crazy concept of the nature of life, but more likely because of his complete madness.
 Whatever the original purpose of such a crazy creation as the Owlbear, the creature began to reproduce, and has become one of the best-known predators of wooded areas.

 Owlbears are savage predators, known for their bad temper, aggression, and ferocity.
 They tend to attack everything that moves in front of them, even if it shows no bellicose intentions.
 Many scholars who have encountered these creatures in the wilderness have noted that they always have bloodshot eyes that rotate all around just before an attack.
-This is generally seen as a sign of madness, suggesting that all Owlbears are born with a pathological need to fight and kill, but more realistic researchers believe it is due to the structure of their acute eyes.
+This is generally seen as a sign of madness, suggesting that all Owlbears are born with a pathological need to fight and kill, but more realistic researchers believe it' \*\*s because of the structure of their acute eyes.

 Owlbears inhabit the innermost and most hidden areas of the woods, and prepare their lairs inside intricate forests or dark and deep caves.
 They can hunt both day and night, depending on the habits of the prey that populate the territories surrounding their lair.